-We have been requested by a customer to defend it from purported class action lawsuits filed against it in Texas, Illinois, and New Jersey.
-The purported class action lawsuits seek unspecified damages from one of our customers, based on generalized claims under a purported theory of inherent defect, failure to properly warn, or violation of individual state Consumer Protection Act statutes.
+We have been requested by a customer to defend it from purported class action lawsuits.
+Such lawsuits are currently pending in Illinois and New Jersey.
+The purported class action lawsuits seek unspecified damages from this customer, based on generalized claims under a purported theory of inherent defect, failure to properly warn, or violation of individual state Consumer Protection Act statutes.
 To date, none of these cases have been certified as a class action.
-The Illinois case and the Texas case were recently dismissed without prejudice, although the plaintiff may choose to appeal or refile.
-The Texas case was again dismissed in March 2005 without prejudice.
-The Texas case has been continued as an individual plantiffs case, rather than a class action.
-As such, the case is not material.
-The Illinois case, based on an alleged violation of the consumer protection act, has been restated and filed.
-The remaining case does not allege personal injury or property damage.
+The Illinois case was previously dismissed without prejudice.
+Based on an alleged violation of the consumer protection act, the claim has been restated and filed.
+The case does not allege personal injury or property damage.
 As previously stated, our vendors believe and scientific studies support the fact that CCA treated lumber poses no unreasonable risks, and we intend to vigorously defend this position.
 While our customer has charged us for certain costs incurred in the defense of these claims and we have expensed them accordingly, we have not formally accepted liability of these costs.

 We believe that based on current facts, laws, and existing scientific evidence, as well as the favorable disposition of the above referenced lawsuits, that the likelihood of a material adverse financial impact from the remaining claims is remote.
 Therefore, we have not accrued for any potential loss related to the contingencies above.
 However, potential liabilities of this nature are not conducive to precise estimates and are subject to change.
-To the extent we are required to defend these actions, we intend to do so vigorously and will monitor these facts on an ongoing
+To the extent we are required to defend these actions, we intend to do so vigorously and will monitor these facts on an ongoing basis.

-In addition, on March 26, 2005, we were parties either as plaintiff or a defendant to a number of lawsuits and claims arising through the normal course of our business.
+In addition, on June 25, 2005, we were parties either as plaintiff or a defendant to a number of lawsuits and claims arising through the normal course of our business.
 In the opinion of management, our consolidated financial statements will not be materially affected by the outcome of these contingencies and claims.

-On March 26, 2005, we had outstanding purchase commitments on capital projects of approximately \$7.5 million.
+On June 25, 2005, we had outstanding purchase commitments on capital projects of approximately 6.9 million.